rolfkempf/simpletemplate/README.md

 ##To-Do##
 1. Check performance: How does it perform when it´s heavily used?
+Performs well so far.

 2. Can it make life easier for Wordpress-related code?
+It can help reduce writing spaghetti-code.

 3. Will it bring peace to the world?
+Not yet